Insanity at Max Interval

 It’s not about the weight it’s about the obstacles of things I think I cannot do, that suddenly I can.
 It’s about being exactly who I am and still showing up every day.
 It’s about a return to the power of knowing that “I CAN”–I can— do anything.

 I will check in when I am done and let you know how it all goes.
-But—I think a forty year old special needs mom kicking ass is out of this world!
+But—I think a forty-year-old special needs mom kicking ass is out of this world!
 We women with those perfectly imperfect children have a power that can move mountains!
-It can change law, change the future, and change the prospects for the world entire!
+It can change the law, change the future, and change the prospects for the world entire!
 Yet, when it comes to ourselves that power can lie sometimes untapped.
 Many of us swallow parts of ourselves and squelch so much of who we mean to be for ourselves into a tiny compartment that we keep meaning to get back to.
 The energy we have is not always spared on ourselves.
 We take on the world and stomp out injustice under our feet, we find we can do amazing things for our children.

 I am proud to be among this sisterhood of women.
 I am prouder still to have found a way to return to giving one iota of that power back to myself.
 I think a person like me, even though I am fluffy and having to work it in around therapists and specialists and exhaustion and stress sometimes—but still finding it in me to keep returning– is amazeballs.
 I feel good even though my scale says I shouldn’t be so thrilled.
 I am, anyway.